txrnqt/QuestNavTxrnqt/README.md

 - Battery banks can be replaced without interrupting (powering off) the headset
 - No soldering required

 **NOTE:** It's important to make sure **only** 5V is supplied to the robot.
 You should avoid power banks that support USB C Power Delivery (PD).
 In our testing, we've noticed that some USB to Ethernet adapters will boot loop when a voltage greater than 5V is applied.
-Alternatively, you can use a USB A to USB C cable to foce a USB PD power bank to deliver 5V to the headset.
+Alternatively, you can use a USB A to USB C cable to force a USB PD power bank to deliver 5V to the headset.

 **3. Power the headset using a good quality 5V regulator**